The Checklist for street food inspections

 By law, all food businesses must be inspected by their local authority Environmental Health Department.
 Inspectors will visit the premises and award the business with a rating between 0 (poor) and five (excellent).

-As a street food trader you’ve got to aim to get a 5 rating.
-It makes customers more likely to eat your food, and event and market organisers more likely to book you for work, meaning the better your hygiene score, the bigger your profits.
+As a street food trader, you must aim to get a rating of 5.
+It makes customers more likely to eat your food, and event organisers will be more likely to book you for work, meaning the better your hygiene score, the bigger your profits.

 Inspectors will want to know that your premises (and prep kitchen if you have one) is set up for hygienic food production.
 They’ll look at your food, your processes, your food safety management system and your risk assessments.

-If you’re an NCASS member, they’ll inspect you according to the Primary Authority plan.
+If you’re an NCASS member, you’ll be inspected according to the Primary Authority plan.
 If you’re not a member, you could undergo inconsistent inspections across local authority borders.

-Whether you’re an NCASS member yet or not, use this checklist to prepare for your hygiene inspection and give your street food business a better shot at getting that coveted 5 rating.
+Whether you’re an NCASS member yet or not, use this checklist to prepare for your hygiene inspection and give your street food business a better shot at getting a rating of 5.